Stochastic isentropic Euler equations: Reduction of the Young measure

 For the moment we have only supposed that $\U_{\eps 0}\in W^{2,2}(\T)$ with some uniform bounds.
 Assume furthermore

 and a.e.
 Since $\U_{\eps 0}$ avoids the vacuum ($\rho_{\eps 0}\geq c_{\eps 0}>0$ a.e.), the velocity $u_{\eps 0}=\frac{q_{\eps 0}}{\rho_{\eps 0}}$ is well defined.
 We assume also the convergence

 and a.e.
 This means in particular that, for a.e. $x$ in the set $\{\rho_0=0\}$, $q_0(x)=0$.
-Let $g\in C^2(\R)$ be a convex subquadratic function.
+Let $g\in C^2(\R)$ be a convex subquadratic function (\textit{i.e.} $g\in\mathcal{G}$, as defined in \eqref{gsubquad}).
 If \eqref{initEntropyAddCont} is uniformly bounded, then we can apply the dominated convergence Theorem to obtain

 for any $\eta$ defined by \eqref{entropychi}.

 Recall that $(\tilde\Omega,\tilde\P,\tilde\F,\tilde{W})$ is given by Proposition~\ref{prop:cvrandomY}.
 Let $(\tilde{\mathcal{F}}_t)$ be the $\tilde{\P}$-augmented canonical filtration of the process $(\tilde{\U},\tilde{W})$, \textit{i.e.}